ciglan/ZorkGPT/extractor.md

   "visible_characters": [],
   "important_messages": ["The way is blocked."], "in_combat": false,
-  "action_failure_reason": "Expected to move north but the way was blocked", "action_failure": true
+  "action_status_reason": "Expected to move north but the way was blocked", "action_status": "failure"
 }
 ```